kpreid/e-on-javascript/README.txt

 --- Test suite

-Run make-test.e (which will download and compile the E specification test suite from wiki.erights.org), then open test-conv/index.html, which will will load a series of iframes with each test file.
-There ought to be a summary of which tests failed, and the tests ought to be shown within their original documentation, but those parts haven't been implemented yet.
+Run make-test.e (which will download and compile the E specification test suite from wiki.erights.org), then open test-conv/index.html, which will load a series of iframes with each test file.
+Note that the conversion does not perfectly preserve the original document content: in particular, non-updoc text inside <pre> is not preserved.
+Also, there is currently a lot of unstyled navigation-bar cruft.

 --- Writing an application